Enable Private Service Connect for your workspace

 - Service projects containing the compute resources of the workspace

-With this configuration, you need to grant access to both of the following:
+With this configuration, you must grant access to both of the following:

 - The compute resources and workspace storage bucket from the Databricks control plane